 Swarms and norms: refiguring the multitude

-globalizationSome years ago, I published an essay in the journal Radical Philosophy.
-It was called, ‘Refiguring the multitude: from exodus to the production of norms’ (2005).
+globalizationA few years ago, I published an essay in the journal Radical Philosophy titled, ‘Refiguring the multitude: from exodus to the production of norms’ (2005).
 It was about swarms, though I didn’t know it at the time.
 The publication was a coup for me.
 I was a struggling contract academic, vying for attention.
 Radical Philosophy was an ‘up there’ journal in political philosophy circles, edgy but respectable.
-Crucially, it was one of the first published responses to Multitude (2004), Michael Hardt and Toni Negri’s sequel to their best-selling, Empire (1999).
+My paper was one of the first academic responses to Multitude (2004), Michael Hardt and Toni Negri’s sequel to their best-selling book, Empire (1999).

 The essay was a bit of dog’s breakfast.
 But the crux of the argument resonates today.
 I have pasted some paragraphs below.
 If you are into Deleuze and social movements, this one is for you.